byu-cpe/Maeser/sphinx-docs/development/embedding.md

 ---

 ## Automated VectorStore Building tool

 In the maeser folder, there is a folder titled `populate_data`.
 Inside is a tool to very quickly and efficiently build vector stores to use for your model.

-* Make sure to run `source .venv/bin/activate` to open in a virtual environment.
+- Make sure to run `source .venv/bin/activate` to open in a virtual environment.
-* cd into the `populate_data` folder
+- cd into the `populate_data` folder
-* run `make` to install all the required dependencies
+- run `make` to install all the required dependencies
-* To run the applet, execute the command `python WebClient.py`.
+- To run the applet, execute the command `python WebClient.py`.
-   * You may upload any number of pdfs and name the dataset in the applet.
+  - You may upload any number of PDFs and name the dataset in the applet.
 The resulting vectorstore will show up in `populate_data/data_stores`
-   * Each time will overwrite the previous data, so move out the data to the desired location before generating a new set.
+  - Each time will overwrite the previous data, so move out the data to the desired location before generating a new set.

 ---